kushalkolar/MESmerize/README.md

 **Towards v0.3**
 - Full support for recordings from Femtonics microscopes.
-- Export lite versions of projects for easier sharing
+- Export lite versions of projects for easier sharing.
+- Cross correlation analysis with stimulus maps.

 ## Acknowledgements

 - [pyqtgraph](https://github.com/pyqtgraph/pyqtgraph) developers for creating such an expansive library, which we built upon to create many of the interactive elements of Mesmerize.
 - [CaImAn](https://github.com/flatironinstitute/CaImAn) developers have created a very robust library for pre-processing and signal extraction of calcium imaging data, which Mesmerize is able to interface with.
 - Simon Daste provided sample data and assistance which allowed for creation of the Suite2p importer module.
-- Jordi Zwiggelaar created the Mesmerize logo & banner.
+- [Jordi Zwiggelaar](https://github.com/Blastorios) created the Mesmerize logo & banner.